 Part of "Qianlong Emperor's Southern Inspection Tour" (Qianlong Nan Xun Tu), Painted by Xu Yang in 1751 — National Museum of China

-Qian Long Emperor's Abdication and Legacy
+Abdication and Legacy

 He left for his son Yong Yan a lagged behind and relatively poverty empire that had large numbers of corrupted officials and many uprising armies nationwide.

-Qianlong Emperor was a brilliant person and a very lucky monarch in the history of China, who gained everything smoothly: the throne, a rich empire, and long and healthy life.
+Qianlong was a brilliant person and a very lucky monarch in the history of China, who gained everything smoothly: the throne, a rich empire, and long and healthy life.

 Maybe it was not fair to let him take too much responsibility for Qing Empire’s lagging behind the western world in the 19th century.
-But in an empire that the emperor had absolute centralized power, the vision and action of the monarch were of great importance.
+But in an empire where the emperor had absolute centralized power, the vision and action of the monarch were of great importance.

 At least, he was not the “All Mighty and Perfect Emperor" as he claimed, and the Qing Empire indeed embarked on the road of declination under his reign.